Enet/beat/README.md

 # beat.js
 *This library is experimental.
 Don't use this code in the production!*

 beat.js uses attributes instead modifiers and provides easy API to register services and new custom elements (blocks and elements in BEM terminology).
+There are two different versions of the library, which have the same API and various implementations.

-Templates and shadow DOM are used to encapsulate the internal structure of entities.
++ **beat.<span>wc</span>.js**: Templates and shadow DOM are used to encapsulate the internal structure of entities.
++ **beat.<span>mo</span>.js**: Classical DOM model is used (entities are not encapsulated).
+Mutation Observer API detects changes of the DOM tree.

 ## Terminology
 ### Block